Celia Winter-Irving: Later years

 Winter-Irving lived in Zimbabwe from 1987 to 2008.
-She was employed by the Chapungu Sculpture Park, as a research fellow of the Southern African Political and Economic Series (SAPES) and most importantly by the National Gallery of Zimbabwe, where she was an Honorary Research Fellow (from 1998) and later (from 2003 to 2007) curator.
-In 2007, Celia was appointed researcher and writer at the National Arts Council of Zimbabwe, where she had helped develop the annual National Merit Awards for artists in the country.
-She had been jurist on these awards on three occasions.
+She was employed by the Chapungu Sculpture Park, as a research fellow of the Southern African Political and Economic Series (SAPES) and most importantly by the National Gallery of Zimbabwe, where she was an Honorary Research Fellow (from 1998) and later curator from 2003 to 2007.
+In 2007, Winter-Irving was appointed researcher and writer at the National Arts Council of Zimbabwe, where she had helped develop the annual National Merit Awards for artists in the country.
+She had been a jurist for these awards on three occasions.

 During this whole period, she wrote extensively: as a columnist writing on Zimbabwean art and culture for The Herald and Zimbabwe Mirror, Southern Times and Air Zimbabwe's inflight magazine Sky Host.
 She published an anthology of many of her articles in 2004 and achieved her ambition to write books about the sculptors and their works.
 She also promoted the international reputation of the leading artists by writing introductions to exhibition catalogues, giving television and radio interviews and seeking funding from private and government sponsors.
 In doing so, she became arguably the foremost authority in the art history of the Shona sculpture movement.

-Winter-Irving maintained close contact with the Tengenenge Sculpture Community near Guruve, which she often visited and where she taught painting to the children of the sculptors who worked there.
-Her own specialism was abstract art and she had one solo show at Sandros Gallery in Harare.
-She wrote a children's book, Soottie the cat at Tengenenge, the story of a cat exploring the surrealist world of art and sculpture.
+Winter-Irving maintained close contact with the Tengenenge Sculpture Community near Guruve, which she often visited and taught painting to the children of the sculptors who worked there.
+Her own specialism was abstract art, and she had one solo show at Sandros Gallery in Harare.
+She also wrote a children's book, Soottie the cat at Tengenenge, the story of a cat exploring the surrealist world of art and sculpture.

 Winter-Irving had the instincts of a journalist for pithy and insightful comments, combined with the dedication and patience to fully research what she wrote about.
-When interviewed at Chupungu in 2002, for example, she said "The sculptor in Zimbabwe is not somebody who sits in a studio with a grant from his government or her government, making nice little excursions into the post-modern.
+When interviewed at Chupungu in 2002, for example, she said: The sculptor in Zimbabwe is not somebody who sits in a studio with a grant from his government or her government, making nice little excursions into the post-modern.
 The Zimbabwean sculptor today is often a man or a woman sculpting in their back yard in Chitungwiza, where the man next door is beating his wife and the child next door is being molested by her uncle, you know.
-So the artist today in Zimbabwe is in the thick of what is happening."
+So the artist today in Zimbabwe is in the thick of what is happening.

-When ill-health forced Winter-Irving to return to Sydney for treatment, she still managed to deliver a final lecture on Shona sculpture at the College of Fine Arts at the University of New South Wales on 23 April 2009, just a few months before her death from cancer.
+When ill health forced Winter-Irving to return to Sydney for treatment, she still managed to deliver a final lecture on Shona sculpture at the College of Fine Arts at the University of New South Wales on 23 April 2009, just a few months before her death from cancer.
 Following her wishes, her ashes were then returned to Zimbabwe and scattered over Tengenenge.